flajann2/dw_recon/README.md

 Notes on Implementation, and considerations.

+* To run this, do a bundle install in the root directory of the project, and then do

+  ruby lib/main.rb

 * This implementation includes both the MinHashing and the LSH banding.
 * An issue is that the dataset for this is way too small for realistic testing, so I created additional data.
 That can be found in the load_data DSL